Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/arrange.rst

   :lines: 23-25

 ..
 NOTE::
-  The property :ref:`mapred.task.timeout` is not set and uses the default value (10 minutes).*
+  The property *mapred.task.timeout* is not set and uses the default value (10 minutes).*

 Here's the job template including all the elements described above: